-Of course after re-watching Alien (1979) I could not help but also do the same with Aliens, the 1986 film directed by James Cameron!
+Clearly, after re-watching Alien (1979) I had to do the same with Aliens, the 1986 film directed by James Cameron!
 But what can I say about Aliens apart from “it’s THE perfect movie”?
 I will try to explain why, but I feel that any word will be superfluous.

 In 1986 the young James Cameron had (practically) “only” made the masterpiece that is The Terminator, so he wasn’t an established director back then.
 He was entrusted with this ambitious project with a not-particularly-high budget, and luckily the producers (including the great Walter Hill) left him full freedom over writing and direction.
 And it was a great choice!
 Everything works perfectly in Aliens.
 EVERYTHING!